About us

 Marketing and media

-We encourage divisions, departments and student organizations to post on our “Community Bulletin Board” located in the lobby area of the MRC.
-Please only post one flyer.
+We encourage divisions, departments, and student organizations to post on our “Community Bulletin Board” or flier holder located in the hallway of the MRC.
+Please only post one flier/poster on the board.

 Class Projects and Media Requests

-We welcome students and media members to cover stories and photograph or film our facilities, programs or services when it is consistent with the protection and security of patrons, employees, facilities and equipment and avoids conflict with normal use and enjoyment of the facilities, programs and services by members.
+We welcome students and media members to cover stories, photograph, or film in our facilities, programs, or services when it is consistent with the protection and security of patrons, employees, facilities, and equipment; and avoids conflict with normal use and enjoyment of the facilities, programs, and services by members.

 Seeking Approval